decidim-ice/decidim-module-decidim_awesome/README.md

 ![Custom fields screenshot](examples/custom-fields-2.png)
 ![Custom fields screenshot](examples/custom-fields-1.gif)

 Note that the custom fields are build using the jQuery library [formBuilder](https://formbuilder.online).
 This package is included in Decidim Awesome but the i18n translations are not.
-By default are dynamically downloaded from the CDN https://cdn.jsdelivr.net/npm/formbuilder-languages@1.1.0/.
+By default are they dynamically downloaded from the CDN https://cdn.jsdelivr.net/npm/formbuilder-languages@1.1.0/.
 If you wish to provide an alternative place for those files, you can configure the variable `form_builder_langs_location` in an initializer:

 ```ruby